Well wishers have waved off HMS Queen Elizabeth as she sails for sea trials

-HMS Queen Elizabeth: Well wishers wave off Royal Navy flagship as she sails for sea trials
+HMS Queen Elizabeth: Well wishers wave off Royal Navy flagship from Portsmouth as she sails for sea trials

 Ahead of sailing, the ship posted on Twitter: ‘The first female FDO (Flight Deck Officer) on a QE Class carrier has brought on the first of our aircraft as we make preparations to sail.
 Flying jets and helos, the next two weeks will prove our Carrier Strike capability as we prepare for our #CSG23 deployment.’